jveekyamko/Employee-Leave-Management-System/README.md

 # Employee-Leave-Management-System
-It is a simple system coded in php(crud is in oop) that manages the leave requested by employees
+It is a simple system coded in php(crud is in oop) that manages the leave request by the employees

 Installation: